AleksandarHaralanov/RepoOverride/README.md

 2. It calls the `Init` method in the `Loader` class
 3. The loader creates a persistent GameObject in the game scene
 4. This GameObject holds the `Hax` component that manages all mod features

-## Disclaimer

-This tool is for educational and entertainment purposes only.
-Use at your own risk.
-The developers are not responsible for any consequences that may arise from using this software, including but not limited to game bans or instability.